 - 1/4 teaspoon red pepper flakes

 - 1 cup white wine

-- crusty bread garlic bread or cooked pasta
+- 4 slices crusty bread garlic bread or cooked pasta

 Heat olive oil over medium high heat in a dutch oven.
 While it's heating, break apart the italian sausage into bite size pieces.
 Add them to the hot oil and cook for 4-5 minutes until browned and cooked through.